Ontario Highway 10: Route description

-Highway 10 begins at the northern end of Highway 410 in Caledon, immediately north of Brampton.
+Since September 2009, Highway 10 begins at the northern end of Highway 410 in Caledon, immediately north of Brampton.
 It follows Hurontario Street, a route originally carved through the virgin forests of Upper Canada in 1848.
 Like the pioneer route it supplanted, the modern highway still divides many of the towns it serves.
-Within the Regional Municipality of Peel it acts as the meridian of the concession road system, with parallel sidelines described as being east or west of Hurontario (EHS and WHS, repsectively) and perpendicular concession roads divided into eastern and western segments.
+Within the Regional Municipality of Peel it acts as the meridian of the concession road system, with parallel sidelines described as being east or west of Hurontario (EHS and WHS, respectively) and perpendicular concession roads divided into eastern and western segments.

 Passing to the west of Valleywood, a suburban community on the fringe of the Greater Toronto Area, Highway 10 begins as Highway 410 transitions from a divided freeway to a four-lane rural route with a centre turn lane.
 The highway presses north-northwest through farmland and rises gradually over the Niagara Escarpment, a UNESCO World Biosphere Reserve.
 To the west are the Forks of the Credit, a deep glacial ravine and provincial park renowned for its scenery.
 It passes between several large quarries and through Caledon Village before entering Orangeville at Highway 9, where it diverges from Hurontario Street.

 Highway 10 passes to the east of Orangeville on a bypass, switching between Hurontario Street and Prince of Wales Road alignments to avoid the business district.
 At the north end of the bypass, the highway curves and proceeds northward.
 It narrows to four lanes immediately north of Orangeville and then to two lanes north of Camilla, which along with Elba is one of two communities interspersed among the farmland that otherwise occupies the distance between Orangeville and Shelburne.
 At the hamlet of Primrose, Highway 10 turns west and becomes concurrent with Highway 89 into the town of Shelburne.
 The concurrency ends in the centre of Shelburne, as Highway 10 branches north.

 From Shelburne to Owen Sound, the road follows the northernmost part of the former Toronto–Sydenham Road, a colonization road that predates the division of the land in the area.
 As such, the road follows a diagonal path relative to the survey grid.
 While it generally passes through farmland, it also bisects the communities of Melancthon, Corbetton, Dundalk, Flesherton—where it meets a former portion of Highway 4—Markdale, Mount Pleasant, Berkeley and Arnott before meeting Highway 6 at Chatsworth.
 The two highways travel north for approximately 13 km through the community of Rockford.
 Highway 10 ends at 10th Street East, where it meets the western terminus of Highway 26 as well as the northern terminus of Highway 21.
 Highway 6 continues northwest, concurrent with Highway 21 through Owen Sound.